MalefactorIX/SLMC-Script-Starter-Kit/README.md

 That said, don't be a talentless hack like Nicole369 Zarco and attempt to resell these under the guise that you made it.
 This is a learning tool.
 It will not make you a better scripter.

+The scripts are provided AS IS and under the BSD 2-Clause "Simplified" License.